Skip to content

 Take facial recognition technology controversies.
 Elementary students explore "Is it fair if a computer makes mistakes recognizing people's faces?"
 Middle schoolers investigate "Why might facial recognition work better for some people than others based on training data?"
 High schoolers analyze "How do we balance security benefits with privacy rights and documented bias in these systems?"

 Washington State's comprehensive AI guidance demonstrates this progression in action.
-According to OSPI recommendations, elementary students can focus on fairness, safety, and privacy through concrete examples from their lives, such as discussing whether computer games should treat all students fairly.
-Middle school adds exploration of transparency, bias, and accountability with age-appropriate scenarios, such as investigating how training data affects AI decisions.
-High school engages with comprehensive ethical frameworks through case studies and critical analysis, connecting the ethics of artificial intelligence to career preparation and civic engagement.
+According to OSPI recommendations, elementary students can focus on fairness, safety, and privacy through concrete examples from their lives.
+Middle school adds exploration of transparency, bias, and accountability with age-appropriate scenarios.
+High school engages with comprehensive ethical frameworks through case studies and critical analysis, connecting AI ethics to career preparation and civic engagement.

 When discussing academic integrity and the ethical use of AI for students, present the nuance: What's the difference between AI helping you learn and AI preventing you from learning?
 Where's the line between getting feedback and getting answers?

-The workshop-based model documented by The Learning Accelerator fits into a single class period: a 10-minute hook with a current event, 20 minutes for small groups to investigate a case study, 15 minutes of structured whole-class discussion, and 10 minutes for students to propose solutions or guidelines.
+The workshop-based model fits into a single class period: a 10-minute hook with a current event, 20 minutes for small groups to investigate a case study, 15 minutes of structured whole-class discussion, and 10 minutes for students to propose solutions or guidelines.

 UNESCO's framework specifically designed for K-12 education emphasizes that AI competency development should help students "understand the potential as well as risks of AI" through age-appropriate engagement.
 This isn't about preventing AI use: it's about developing the judgment to use it responsibly.